NIWC-PHL/Recruiting/README.md

 Career fair files begin with "career-fair-..."

-Other files follow the same format.
+Other files will follow the same format.

 ### General Guidance: